Does this test have other names?

 This test measures and monitors the amount of lithium in your blood.

-Lithium is a medication used to treat psychiatric illnesses such as bipolar disorders, acute mania, and other mood disorders.
-This test is used to find out the right dose for you if you're just starting lithium treatment and to make sure you continue to get the right amount for as long as you take this medication.
+Lithium is a medicine used to treat psychiatric illnesses such as bipolar disorders, acute mania, and other mood disorders.
+This test is used to find out the right dose for you if you're just starting lithium treatment.
+The test is also used to make sure you continue to get the right amount for as long as you take this medicine.

 If you take too much lithium, it can cause more side effects.
 If you take too little, the drug might not help your condition.